Michael-Hladun/TimeVault/README.md

 # TimeVault
 Records a series of characteristics describing your day.

-Music, Activity, and Weather Diary.
+Music, Activity, and Weather log.